MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 - Parameters are a way to provide inputs to AWS CloudFormation template
 - They are important if we want to:
     - Reuse templates across multiple projects
-    - Provide some input when executing the template, since some template may be unknown before execution
+    - Provide some input when executing the template, since some template parameter inputs may be unknown before execution
-- Parameters do have a type, preventing some errors before execution
+- Parameters do have a type, preventing errors before execution
-- Parameters can be controller by all of these settings:
+- Parameters can be controlled by all of the below settings:
     - Types:
         - `String`
         - `Number`